 FIT has been accorded recognition as a school of higher learning by the Veterans Administration.
 Enrolling students should obtain their VA papers as far in advance of registration as possible.
-Those seeking readmission to the college from the armed services who have been admitted to the college for a date of entry prior to formal separation should notify the office of the Registrar immediately following receipt of acceptance in order to facilitate processing of early separation procedures.
+Those seeking admission to the college from the armed services who have been admitted to the college for a date of entry prior to formal separation should notify the office of the Registrar immediately following receipt of acceptance in order to facilitate processing of early separation procedures.

-For more information, please visit our Veteran Services web page: Veteran Services(http:// www.fitnyc.edu/21077.asp).
+For more information, please visit our Veteran Services web page: Veteran Services.